The-English-Agency/corporate-presentations/outline.md

         * "What is the primary conclusion"
         * "What is the sentiment of the conclusion?
         * "What are the potential pitfalls of the conclusions and sentiments?"
-        * "Where will the presentation be held (location) and what are it's features?"
+        * "Where will the presentation be held (location) and what are its features?"
         * "How many people will be present"

       - Know you audience